Table of contents

 A pre-sale inspection can ensure all repairs necessary for the sale are handled before buyers walk through.
 If the inspection unearths costly issues, such as needing a new roof, you can decide to make the fix or price your home a little lower to account for the needed repair.
 An inspection typically costs between $200 and $483, according to HomeAdvisor.com.
 Most buyers will include an inspection contingency in their offer so if both parties aren’t able to agree on repairs following an inspection, the buyer can walk away without a penalty.

-Want to skip the work?
+Dreading the hours of prep work and home showings?
 Consider selling your home to an iBuyer like Opendoor.
 At Opendoor, we take a single service charge to provide you with a hassle-free sales process without listing, showings, and months of stress.
 You’re in complete control of your moving timeline, and choose your own closing date.
 Read our guide and learn more on how Opendoor’s home condition assessment and repair process works.

 2. Declutter and clean – make it feel spacious